 Give mindfulness a try!

-Mindfulness is an instinct, it does not require us to bend over backwards to do more, we don’t have to change who we are and become something else.
+Mindfulness is an instinct, it does not require us to bend over backward to do more, we don’t have to change who we are and become something else.
 However, we can exercise and train these universal, inborn qualities to be present, starting with being aware of our body through simple practices, to recognize and nurture a better self.

 Mindfulness is a way of living.
 And surely, this evidence-based practice is trouble-free and low-cost, something we can all do.
 By bringing more mindfulness to our daily routine — our meals, commute, relaxation to name but a few — we can bring more awareness and caring into everything we do.
 Think of it as a life-long compassionate journey with ourselves, with others and with the world.
 So why not just give it a try?